eliasnorta/trip-cost-localization/README.md

 ### "Connection refused" or "Can't connect to MariaDB"
 - Ensure MariaDB is running: `brew services start mariadb`
-- Verify connection string in `.env` file
 - Check firewall/port 3306 is accessible
 - Verify username and password are correct

 ### NullPointerException on startup
-- Ensure all three environment variables are set and exported
-- Verify `.env` file has correct format (no quotes around values)
 - Check `localization_strings` table has at least en_US entries